The History of Pete Ham and Badfinger

 Badfinger broke up after Ham's death, but Molland recruited Evans for another project in 1978, which led a revival of the band’s name.
 They recorded two albums for Elektra: 1979's Airwaves and 1981's Say No More.
 Both records placed singles in the middle of Billboard’s Hot 100.
 But Molland and Evans then split up, launching competing versions of the group for a couple of years, with Evans bringing back Gibbins.

 Though Evans was now getting royalties from “Without You,” money problems dating back to the Apple years had never been sorted out.
 He called Molland on Nov.
 18, 1983, to see what more they could do.
-A long argument took place, with Evans, according to Matovani, slamming the phone down and screaming, “I’ll be dead before I get the money.”
-Later that night, Evans -- who was 36 years old -- hanged himself from a tree in his garden.
+A long argument took place, and Evans slammed the phone down screaming, “I’ll be dead before I get the money,” according to Matovani.
+Later that night, Evans – who was 36 years old – hanged himself from a tree in his garden.